 NOTES: Previous vaccination with BCG may produce a positive TST.
 If you have had BCG, a positive TB skin test, or have been treated for TB, please contact the Clinical Compliance Coordinator for further instructions.

 Be aware if receiving a live virus immunization (such as varicella, MMR, or Flu), you will need to have your TST done either at the same time or wait 4 weeks.
 The TST must be done first, prior to receiving any other immunizations (live or inactivated).

-Color Vision Screening: Will be completed at your registration appointment; the documentation will be given to you to upload to your ClinicalStudent account or uploaded for you if completed virtually.
+documentation will be given to you to upload to your ClinicalStudent account or uploaded for you if completed virtually.